brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 1
 #### Hike to Confluencia Camp (3,390m)

-Today I met Andre and Anton; two Russians who were climbing Bonete as their first ever hiking trip.
+Today I met Andre and Anton; two Russians who were climbing just Bonete as their first ever hiking trip.
 It would be the three of us with Gonzalo for now.
 After packing their mule bags and signing into the national park we began.
 It was very hot.

 The landscape was harsh and dry.
 Helicopters flew overhead carrying supplies and evacuations, while long lines of mules flew past at impressive speed.
-We crossed a bridge that was shown in *Seven Years in Tibet*, and gradually worked our way towards camp.
+We crossed a bridge that built for the movie *Seven Years in Tibet*, and gradually worked our way towards camp.
+In front of us was the snowy dome of the summit which looked intimidating.

 Confluencia Camp (3,400m) was far more comfortable than I expected.
 Huge dome tents served buffet meals, there were proper bunk beds, and I spent the evening chatting with some Germans descending from their summit attempt.
 The food throughout the expedition always surprised me with how good it was.